-The course introduces students to fundamental issues in the study of poetry, providing them with the basic tools and vocabulary of literary analysis.
 Focusing on the critique of reggae lyrics as poetry, the course traces themes and poetic techniques in selected song-texts.
-In addition, students are required to pay attention to the socio-historical context out of which the music emerges from its hybrid origins in both Jamaican folk forms, and imported Rhythm and Blues.
-The dancehall/ragga derivatives of 'classic' reggae are also included.
-The course begins with a survey of the development of reggae music, employing the four-phase structure of the Island Records' compilation Tougher than Tough: the Story of Jamaican Music, which documents the period 1958-94.
-Post-1994 developments in the genre are taken into account.
-The course then proceeds to analyze in detail representative song-texts from the body of work of at least five major song writers/performers, such as Burning Spear, Bob Marley, Peter Tosh, Bunny Wailer, The I-Three, Jimmy Cliff, Third World, Steel Pulse, Lady Saw and Buju Banton.
+In addition, students are required to pay attention to the sociohistorical context out of which the music emerges from its hybrid origins in both Jamaican folk forms and imported Rhythm and Blues.
+The course begins with a survey of the development of reggae music, employing selections from Reggae Routes: The Story of Jamaican Music and moves up into the contemporary.
+This course will examine in detail various song-texts created by some of reggae music's major song writers/performers: Ernie Smith, Burning Spear, Jimmy Cliff, Peter Tosh, Bob Marley, Steel Pulse, Tanya Stephens, Vybz Kartel, Jah9, Ishawna and Buju Banton, Chronixx, Protoie, Queen Ifrica.

-LITS2806 REGGAE FILMS: SCREENING THE CARIBBEAN
+REGGAE FILMS: SCREENING THE CARIBBEAN LITS2806

 Historically, the cinema has made a significant contribution to the development of a global discourse that defines Jamaica as exotic destination, site of fantasy, adventure and romance, and more recently as danger zone.
-Since the 1970s, however, with the emergence of feature films made and produced in Jamaica, film has also functioned as a vehicle for the expression of the internal, rather than external gaze.
-Popular Jamaican music has occupied a pivotal and complex role in the development of a Jamaican cinema, and in the crafting of this internal gaze and perspective.
-The course will examine at least six films set in Jamaica and/or its diasporic communities, which use reggae and dancehall music as part of a deliberate narrative strategy.
-The course will seek to explore how these films use popular music and other narrative elements to communicate meaning and suggest aesthetic, political, and cultural values.
+Since the 1970s, however, with the emergence of narrative films produced in Jamaica, film has also functioned as a vehicle for the expression of the internal rather than external gaze.
+Popular Jamaican music has occupied a pivotal and complex role in the development of a Jamaican cinema and in the crafting of this internal gaze and perspective.
+The course will examine up to six films set in Jamaica and/or its diasporic communities, some of which use regade and dancehall music as part of a deliberate narrative strategy, with particular emphasis on the representation of place.